FairgateLabs/bitvmx_protocol/README.md

 ⚠️ **WARNING:** Currently, deploying to the cloud is not advisable since the main component needs to hold some private keys during the setup phase.

+All tests have been performed on MacOS.
+We are aware of some problems when building on Windows.

 ## Build